Sofia-Carrion/Watercolour_Pen_Plotter/README.md

 ## CAD Models:

 All SolidWork CAD models were created using SolidWorks 2023.
-All files for the assembly can be found in the repository
+All files for the assembly can be found in the repository.

   ## Looking to Help Out?